 The Spine Center – The resident will develop advanced knowledge, skills and clinical expertise utilizing the McKenzie-based approach to patient care.
 Emphasis on empowering the patient to be an active participant in managing their condition is an integral part of the McKenzie approach.
 As part of the team, the resident will focus on restoring patients’ spinal health through rehabilitation, not surgery or medication.
 The resident will enhance his or her clinical expertise by working with patients with outpatient orthopedic spinal conditions, both pre- and post-operatively.
 The resident will enhance his or her clinical reasoning as part of a multidisciplinary team of physicians, occupational therapists, pain psychologists and work conditioning.

-The resident will treat patients clinically 24 hours a week and spend the remaining hours in didactic learning.
+The resident will treat patients clinically 25-plus hours a week and spend the remaining hours in didactic learning.